 DPI-WEOP Student Application:

-WEOP has seven statewide offices: Ashland, Eau Claire, Green Bay, Madison, Milwaukee, Racine, and Wausau
+WEOP has five statewide offices: Ashland, Eau Claire, Green Bay, Milwaukee, and Wausau